OpenSWATH/documentation/docs/librarygeneration.rst

 For correcting the retention time and ion mobility values, an iRT peptide library file including ion mobility dimension is required.
-Having the MaxQuant output directory (annotated with ion mobiltiy 1/K0) and iRT file, we can generate an OpenSwath readable format of library.
+Having the MaxQuant output directory (annotated with ion mobility 1/K0) and iRT file, we can generate an OpenSwath readable format of library.

 .. code:: python